ENGINEERING SURVEYING, HEALTH AND SAFETY - 2023/4

 UoA 1: Health & Safety coursework.
 [Learning outcomes 1 and 2]

-UoA 3: Surveying coursework.
-[Learning outcomes 3 and 5]
+UoA 3: Advanced exercise.
+[Learning outcomes 3 and 4]

-UoA 4: Practical test.
+UoA 4: Surveying coursework.
 [Learning outcomes 3 and 6]

 Each Unit of Assessment will provide clear guidance on the contribution of marks that it makes to the overall assessment and the learning outcomes being assessed.
 Students will receive detailed feedback on the summative assessment through written comments on their submission along with suggestions on how their work might be improved.
 A feedback session will be held within 3 weeks of the return of the marks and feedback for each Unit of Assessment.
 This will provide students with the opportunity to explore and discuss the written feedback with the appropriate academic.